MatteoJoliveau/PlugFace/README.md

   context.getPlugin("testPlugin").start();
 ```
 You should see a wonderful *Hello I am a test plugin!* printing out.
 PlugFace is working!

+### Plugins Permissions
+PlugFace implements a sandbox to isolate Plugins from the application's environment.
+By default, Plugins run without any permission, so executing actions like trying to access files or the network will result in a SecurityException.
+You can manually assign permissions to each plugin by defining them in a permissions.properties file.
+The syntax is like the following:
+`permissions.pluginFileName.files=read /path/to/file`
+This snippet grants reading permissions on a file to the specified Plugin.
+The Plugin name is the name of the JAR file minus the extension, so for example if the file is called *plugin-1.0-RELEASE.jar* you will specify the property like:
+`permissions.plugin-1.0-RELEASE.files= read /path/to/file`
+Multiple permissions of the same type can be specified in a single property:
+`permissions.plugin-1.0-RELEASE.files= read /path/to/file1, write /path/to/file1, read /path/to/file2`

+***CURRENTLY SUPPORTED PERMISSIONS***
+* permissions.pluginName.files=
+    * read /path/to/file
+    * write /path/to/file
+    * execute /path/to/file
+    * delete /path/to/file

 ### License
 Copyright 2017 Matteo Joliveau